tonyday567/batteries/readme.md

      :variables
      haskell-completion-backend 'lsp
      haskell-process-suggest-remove-import-lines nil
-     lsp-haskell-process-path-hie "hie-wrapper"
+     lsp-haskell-process-path-hie "haskell-language-server"
     )

-and that's it! `hie` works with a local haddock server, so you need to do `stack haddock --keep-going` to feed it haddocks to render.
+`haskell-language-server` works with a local haddock server, so you need to do `stack haddock --keep-going` to feed it haddocks to render.
 Another reason for a patchwork approach.

+A hie.yaml is also required.

 global installs
 ---------------